Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake.md

     - [Import Snowflake Data](/data/sources/snowflake)

+## Limits

+- Maximum running time for a single Snowflake SQL query is 12 hours.

 ## Set up a recurring data export to Snowflake

 Creating a recurring data export is a simple, three-step process you can handle yourself.
 Each sync completes within five to ten minutes, though often it's much closer to real time.